Barcelona family restaurants great for kids

 Sal Café.
 Eating by the beach is also possible: this restaurant is a good example of the typical “chiringuitos de playa” (Spanish beach bars), and it’s located by the beach under the Hospital del Mar.
 Their cuisine offers a lovely combination of local seaside cooking including paella and seafood, but also international dishes such as burgers and Asian specialties.
 They have a children menu and if your kids are energetic and adventurous they’ll be delighted to get your permission to climb the rope pyramid beside the restaurant once they’re done with their meal.

 Semproniana.
-Amongst the top Barcelona restaurants, the one run by chef Ada Parellada is famous for including kids in the meal experience.
-She doesn’t just offer a kids menu in her gourmet restaurant, but she has creative inniatives such as the menu with prices “by size” (S, L or XL), the “Pay for your Age” menu (Mon – Tues for dinner if you are under 30yo, you pay as many euros as years you are old: so your 8yo kid, pays €8, for instance), and every Saturday during school year she runs a cooking workshop for kids, so they can cook and taste their creations while their parents are enjoying their meal at the restaurant.
+Among the top Barcelona restaurants, the one run by chef Ada Parellada is famous for including kids in the meal experience.
+She doesn’t just offer a kids menu in her gourmet restaurant, but she has creative initiatives such as the menu with prices “by size” (S, L or XL), the “Pay for your Age” menu (Mon – Tues for dinner if you are under 30yo, you pay as many euros as years you are old: so your 8yo kid, pays €8, for instance), and every Saturday during school year she runs a cooking workshop for kids, so they can cook and taste their creations while their parents are enjoying their meal at the restaurant.
 Hat tip for such a family friendly venue!

 So what about you?
 Head to the comments below and tells us: what are your favorite child friendly restaurants in Barcelona?